 Making a 911 call for help sounds simple, but if you’ve ever had to do it during a true emergency you know that stress, anxiety and confusion can get in the way, especially if you are the person experiencing the emergency.

 The first step, of course, is knowing when to make that call.
-Backcountry search and rescue (BSAR) teams in Colorado do not charge for their services and they are available for anyone lost, injured or ill in the backcountry.
-They would rather you call sooner than later if you truly need assistance.
-Calling because you’re tired, however, is a misuse of these rescuers, most of whom are volunteers.
+Backcountry search and rescue (BSAR) teams in Colorado do not charge for their services and they are available for anyone lost, injured, or ill in the backcountry.
+They are staffed by caring and experienced volunteer responders who would rather you call sooner than later if you truly need assistance.
+However, these responders have busy, full lives.
+Calling because you’re tired or haven’t taken any reasonable steps to resolve your situation is a misuse of these responders.

 Once you’ve determined the need, the most important thing to do is to identify your location.
 Learn how to get location coordinates from a mapping app on your phone, or better yet, how to “drop a pin,” which means marking your location on an electronic map.